Jari-Matti Latvala: 2012 season

-2013-2016
+2013–2016

 For 2013, Latvala signed a contract with the new Volkswagen WRC team, announced on October 17.
 He described Ford's decision to end its works programme as the key factor that influenced his decision to change teams.
 The Finn claimed a win at Greece, and collected seven podiums in 13 races, ranking third in points teammate Ogier and Ford driver Neuville.

 In 2014, Latvala won four races at Sweden, Argentina, Finland and Alsace, while collecting eight podiums in 13 races.
 Therefore, he finished runner-up in the overall standings, behind Ogier who claimed eight wins.
 In 2015, the driver got three wins at Portugal, Finland and Corsica, while claiming four runner-up finishes.
 Again he ranked second in points, behind Volkswagen teammate Ogier who won eight races.
 In 2016, Latvala won at Mexico, and finished second in Italy and Finland, but finished sixth in the overall standings.

-2017-2020
+2017–2020

 Following Volkswagen's withdrawal from the WRC, Latvala and co-driver Miikka Anttila joined the Toyota Gazoo factory team for the 2017 season.
 He claimed a win at Sweden, second place finishes at Monte Carlo and Italy, and a fourth place finish at Corsica.
 He finished fourth in points, behind Ford drivers Ogier and Ott Tänak, and Hyundai driver Neuville.

 The 2018 season started well with third place in Monaco, and ended competitively with 4 podiums in the last six events, and a win on the final round of the year, Kennards Hire Rally Australia.
 This was his first victory in 21 months, having made the best of the tricky conditions of the event.
 He finished fourth in the 2018 driver championship.

 For 2019, Jari-Matti remained with the Toyota Gazoo Racing Team.
 He scored a podium in two events; third place at his home rally in Finland, after colliding with a loose rock during the event.
 Then third place again at the next round in Germany.
 Latvala finished the season in 7th position, his lowest since 2007.

 The 2020 driver announcements meant Jari-Matti was struggling to find a seat with Toyota.
 Failure to secure a deal with M-Sport Ford forced him to look at other options.
 Latvala is confirmed for two events, Sweden and Finland, in a privately-run Toyota Yaris WRC, while looking to finance a further three events at rallying's top level.
 He is registered under the Latvala Motorsport banner, with Juho Hänninen confirmed as co-driver.

-2021 - present
+2021 – present

-On the 18th of December 2020, it was announced Jari-Matti Latvala will become Team Principal at Toyota Gazoo Racing in 2021, to replace Tommi Mäkinen.
+On the 18th of December 2020, it was announced Jari-Matti Latvala would become Team Principal at Toyota Gazoo Racing in 2021, to replace Tommi Mäkinen.

+In 2023, Latvala announced a one-off return to WRC competition at the Rally Finland driving a Toyota GR Yaris Rally1.